reaktor/log4j-email-throttle/README.md

 How Does It Work?
 -----------------

-[TriggeringEventEvaluator] of [SMTPAppender] is meant for deciding if a loging event should trigger sending an alert email with current buffer as context or not.
+[TriggeringEventEvaluator] of [SMTPAppender] is meant for deciding if a logging event should trigger sending an alert email with current buffer as context or not.
-Buffer of [SMTPAppender] contains max previous buffersize log entires which are at least treshold leve.
+Buffer of [SMTPAppender] contains max previous buffer size log entries which are at least threshold level.

 By default with [SMTPAppender] ERROR or more severe event always triggers email sending.
 This can cause thousands of emails for instance if your database or name server goes down.

-When erros occur only occasionally ErrorEmailThrottle works same way as default and sends all errors directly (with context).
+When errors occur only occasionally ErrorEmailThrottle works same way as default and sends all errors directly (with context).

 But if previous error was under only some time (by default 1 minute: `throttleIfUnderSecs`) ago it goes into Throttle mode .
 In Throttle mode ErrorEmailThrottle triggers email sending only time to time (by default every 15 minutes: `emailIntervalInSecs`).

 If no error occurs in a longer time (by default after 1 hour: `normalAfterSecs`) ErrorEmailThrottle enters back to normal mode and sends errors in buffer.

 You can change default values by setting these System properties (times in seconds):